brndnmtthws/hodlermanifesto/index.md

 ## Rule 2: A True HODLer Buys the Dip

-If the fiat price of their coin drops, a HODLer will buy more provided they have the means to do so.
+If the fiat price of their coin drops, a HODLer will buy more provided they have the means to do so. **Under no circumstances would a HODLer panic sell because they see the price going down**.

 ## Rule 3: A True HODLer Remains Steadfast In Spite of FUD